- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 - A battery with up to 18 hours of talk time, depending how you use it.

-- Motion sensors so you can make hand gestures to control the device – go hands free with no more fiddly buttons.
+- Motion sensors so you can make hand gestures to control the device – no fiddling with buttons.

 - USAFE crash detection to communicate to your fellow riders if you’ve gone down.

-This kit really is top-of-the-line, with all features.
-The reviews are a bit patchy with issues in build quality – “2 of the buttons broke off within the first month” and “Had to make 2 warranty claims, one for the speakers being defective, the other for the top button tearing off” are just two worth noting (8)
+This kit really is top-of-the-line, with all the features of the best Sena and Cardo units.
+The reviews are a bit patchy with issues in build quality – “2 of the buttons broke off within the first month” and “Had to make 2 warranty claims, one for the speakers being defective, the other for the top button tearing off” are just two worth noting (8).

 If safety is your top priority, you might want to go with UCLEAR given its innovative crash-detection system.